FUZZY MATCHING ALGORITHMS EXPLAINED

 Finding dictionary text entries that approximately match a specific pattern.

 Fuzzy matching goes by different names including Fuzzy String Matching, Approximate String Matching and Fuzzy String Searching.
-Most fuzzy matching algorithms produce percentages that can help us gauge how similar the compared text entries are, with a typical scale ranging from 0% (no similarity) to 100% (exact match).
+Most fuzzy matching algorithms produce percentages that can help users gauge how similar the compared text entries are, with a typical scale ranging from 0% [no similarity] to 100% [exact match].

 Fuzzy Matching Algorithms